Calm as a Spiritual Practice

 That is spiritual strength.

-Calm is powerful in how you respond to people.
+Calm is especially powerful in the way you respond to other people.

 Speaking truth without sharpness.